redbear/Duo/docs/getting_started_with_arduino_ide.md

 ## <span id="update-system-firmware">Update System Firmware</span>

-You are supposed to check the [board package change-log](duo_arduino_board_package_changelog.md) to see if there is a new released version of the board package.
+You should check the [board package change-log](duo_arduino_board_package_changelog.md) to see if there is a new released version of the board package.
 If available, you can simply follow the [Arduino Board Package Installation Guide](arduino_board_package_installation_guide.md) to update the board package to the latest version.

 Since Duo board package v0.2.5, there is always a copy of the Duo's system firmware within the package.
 According to the board package change-log, it declares which version of the system firmware that should be compatible with applications developed based on the corresponding board package.
 If you've worked through the [Out-of-Box Experience](out_of_box_experience.md), you should have known the system firmware version of your Duo.
 If not,